iocedano/wordpress/README.md

 #### Files

-When you start you run the project; the `wp-content` is created and all the files you need to start development in wordpress.
+When you start you run the project; the `wp-content` is created and all the files you need to start development in WordPress.
-(If you required all file wordpress provides; adjust the `docker-compone.yaml`; in the wordpress container change the `volumes`)
+(If you required all file WordPress provides; adjust the `docker-compone.yaml`; in the WordPress container change the `volumes`)

 ```
 .